-• K.CC.C.6 Compare numbers.
+K.CC.C.6 Compare numbers.
 Identify whether the number of objects in one group is greater than, less than, or equal to the number of objects in another group, e.g., by using matching and counting strategies.
+Activity: The students will make a document by pasting in pictures and then typing the correlating number to the pictures.